practicajs/practica/README.md

 ![Best practices starter](/docs/images/practick-logo.png)

-# Node.js best practices starter

-A generator of Node.js apps that is packed with best practices AND also build with simplicty in mind
+Generate Node.js app that is packed with best practices AND simplicty in mind.
+Based on our repo [Node.js best practices](https://github.com/goldbergyoni/nodebestpractices)

-## Three things you oughta to know
+# Three things you oughta to know

 ### 1. Best practices *on top of* known Node.js frameworks